-Other forms of assessment exist that may not fall within these guiding principles but are defined as an equivalence in course documents (e.g. music performance, art exhibition and posters).
-These procedures apply where time/wordage/volume limits are given.
+It is acknowledged that other forms of assessment exist that may not fall within these guiding principles but which are defined as an equivalence in course documents (e.g. music performance, art exhibition and posters).
+These guidelines only apply where time/wordage/volume limits are given.